aptech/docs/docs/CR-pdfTruncNorm.rst

     :param sigma_bar: standard deviation parameter.
     :type sigma_bar: scalar

-    :returns: p (*scalar or NxK matrix or N-dimensional array*), the probability density of the cumulative distribution over the interval from *a* to *b*.
+    :return p: the probability density
+        of the cumulative distribution over the interval from *a* to *b*.

+    :type p: scalar or NxK matrix or N-dimensional array

 Examples
 ----------------